Lasting Power of Attorney

 Property and Financial Affairs LPA

-This covers decisions affecting your bank accounts, investments, bill payments, pensions and other assets:
+This covers decisions affecting your bank accounts, investments, bill payments, pensions and other assets, such as:

 Health and Welfare LPA